Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states 'This is the primary diagnostic tool for sketch problems — over-constrained, under-constrained, or conflicting sketches,' providing clear guidance on when to use this tool versus alternatives.
-It identifies the specific problem domain (sketch constraint issues) where this tool should be applied.
+The description explicitly positions the tool as 'the primary diagnostic tool for sketch problems — over-constrained, under-constrained, or conflicting sketches,' providing clear context on when to use it.
+It does not explicitly state when not to use or name alternatives, but the use case is well-defined.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.